symfony/symfony-docs/components/var_dumper.rst

 DebugBundle and Twig Integration
 --------------------------------

-The DebugBundle allows greater integration of the component into the Symfony full-stack framework.
+The DebugBundle allows greater integration of this component into Symfony applications.

 Since generating (even debug) output in the controller or in the model of your application may just break it by e.g. sending HTTP headers or